-The first thing to mention here is that the Vaser Liposculpture system is gentler and more selective than standard liposuction, resulting in faster healing time.
+The first thing to mention here is that the Vaser Liposculpture system is gentler and more selective than standard liposuction.

 The long-acting effects of the anaesthetic solution help to provide pain relief after the procedure and decrease the need for initial pain medication.
 The pain as a result of having Vaser Liposculpture (Liposuction) varies from person to person and might be described as generalised soreness.
 We will ensure that you have adequate pain medication, but we find overall that our patients cope very well and the procedure is well tolerated.